Hit Record — Course Admin

 The Question Driver

-[Short punchy statement about the video topic].
+[Short punchy statement].
 [Direct question to the viewer]?

 "The best lighting for filming at home costs $0.
 What's your filming setup like?"